Sacramento Valley Railroad (1852–1877): Original SVRR route

 The original plans for a line from Sacramento to Folsom and then to Marysville were not fully realized as the funding did not materialize.
 As constructed, the Sacramento Valley Railroad ran from the Sacramento River levee at Front and "L" Street in present-day Old Sacramento and terminated at Folsom.
 On February 22, 1856, the first train operated over the entire 22.9 mi line.

 Theodore Judah was the Chief Engineer of the Sacramento Valley Railroad.
 Judah would later become the Chief Engineer of the Central Pacific Railroad and the chief proponent of the first transcontinental railroad over the Sierra Nevada by way of Dutch Flat.

-In August 1865, Central Pacific Railroad maneuvered its way to buy controlling interest in the management of Sacramento Valley, diverting the profitable over-mountain Washoe trade and travel, potentially worth several million dollars annually, to Central Pacific and leaving local trade and travel to Sacramento Valley.
+In August 1865, Central Pacific Railroad bought a controlling interest in the management of Sacramento Valley, diverting the profitable over-mountain Washoe trade and travel, potentially worth several million dollars annually, to the Central Pacific and leaving local trade and travel to Sacramento Valley.
 Thereafter, the gauge of its track and all its rolling stock was changed to correspond with the standard gauge of the Pacific Railroad.

 On April 19, 1877, the Sacramento Valley Railroad was consolidated with the Folsom and Placerville Railroad to form the Sacramento and Placerville Railroad.
 In 1877 the Placerville and Sacramento Valley Railroad was also deeded to the Sacramento and Placerville Railroad.
-The new railroad operated over 49.1 mi of track between Sacramento and Shingle Springs.
+The new railroad operated over 49.1 mi of track between Sacramento and Shingle Springs, California.

 The railroad eventually came under the control of the Southern Pacific Railroad (SP); first under SP's subsidiary, the Northern Railway in 1888, and then ten years later under the SP on April 14, 1898.
+The connecting Camino, Placerville and Lake Tahoe Railroad opened in 1904.

 The route as it exists now

 Today much of the original route still exists and was the former Placerville Branch of the Southern Pacific.
+The branch was acquired by the Sacramento Placerville Transportation Corridor Joint Powers Authority in 1996.
 The Placerville Industrial Lead is used by Union Pacific Railroad and extends to the Aerojet facility just west of Folsom.
-The Sacramento RT Light Rail Gold Line parallels the route and uses the right of way between Sacramento and Folsom.
+The SacRT light rail Gold Line parallels the route and uses the right of way between Sacramento and Folsom.
+The Placerville & Sacramento Valley Railroad, a heritage railroad, operates from Folsom to the El Dorado County line.
+The El Dorado Western, another heritage railroad, operates from the El Dorado County line to Diamond Springs.
+El Dorado County has created the El Dorado Trail along the branch from White Rock to Placerville, where it continues along the former Camino, Placerville and Lake Tahoe Railroad route.

 Most of SVRR's planned route was built by subsequent railroad companies after 1869.
 A notable historic section is still in operation today as Niles Canyon Railway that linked Sacramento to the San Francisco Bay Area through Niles, California.